enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/react-hooks-useeffect.md

 ## feature

 - React will let browser paint the update before running effect, if `useEffect` wasn't cause by an interaction(like a click),
+- only call it at the top level of your component
 - only run on the client

 ## Difference Between Effect And Event